pdwrc/rc-light-controller/USER-GUIDE.md

 through the following options (0s, 5s, 10s, 30s, and 60s).

 In PWM mode, the delay is timed from the last time steering, throttle or switch input is made via the transmitter.
-In Smart mode, the delay is time from the last control movement, or movement of the car.
+In Smart mode, the delay is timed from the last control movement, or movement of the car.

 #### Sleep when lights on